Azure-Samples/architecture-recommender-agent/README.md

 - **Model Monitoring**: Track usage, performance, and costs
 - **Fine-tuning**: Customize models with your organization's data
 - **Multi-modal Support**: Handle text, images, and other content types

+## Overview of the Agent Configured in AI Foundry

+The teams application leverages an agent configured in AI Foundry.
+The agent configuration can be automated via the python script in the /scripts folder.
+The configured agent will connect to an AI Search index which contains the inventory of architectures ingestion from Confluence via the data ingestion pipelines.

+## Data Ingestion Pipeline

+Implemented via a python script in the /scripts folder.
+Indexes all the pdf files in the /data folder to an Azure AI Search index.
+These pdf files are Confluence pages containing architecture diagrams in previously implemented projects.

 ## Get started with the template